markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

 their ruing hierarchy.
    - ALL HAIL KING TORG! (laughs)

-Yansha recognizes BlackSkull (a.k.a.
+Yansha recognizes DarkSkull (a.k.a.
 Stannard Billings)
   - one of the kids that didn't come back
   - got chased by a guy on an owlbear
     - turned out it wanted to talk about fire safety